 “I felt exhausted and alone.
 I didn’t feel like my comrades had any affective relationships with me or each other.
 The struggle had actually become a job.
 We rarely wondered what everyone was going through. […] Over time, I found no meaning or value in my activism.
 I felt emotionally and physically empty.
 I no longer wanted to move myself to go to the demos or to meetings because it exhausted me instead of leaving me energized.”

-This is what Laykü,* who was an organizer with Palestinian solidarity and migrant justice groups in Montreal, told us it felt like at the beginning of their burnout.
+This is what Laykü,* who was an organizer with solidarity movements and migrant justice groups in Montreal, told us it felt like at the beginning of their burnout.